- Adult medical services offered onsite include sick visits, ongoing treatment of chronic conditions, and flu vaccinations

 - Anderson Free Clinic runs a Pharmacy with a formulary that while limited, allows for treatment of most conditions presented by patients.
 The pharmacy does not carry any controlled substances.

-- The pharmacy only fills prescriptions for patients seen at the Free Clinic or by a Free Clinic referral doctor, HOP patients referred by AnMed Health, Chaplain’s Fund and PHP.
+- The pharmacy only fills prescriptions for patients seen at the Free Clinic or by a Free Clinic referral doctor.

 - The Pharmacy will make all efforts to provide same day service for antibiotics and emergency situations, but due to the high volume of prescriptions received, routine prescriptions may take two days to fill.